programminghistorian/ph-submissions/lessons/tf-idf.md

 - Grimmer, Justin and King, Gary, Quantitative Discovery from Qualitative Information: A General-Purpose Document Clustering Methodology (2009).
 APSA 2009 Toronto Meeting Paper.
 Available at SSRN: https://ssrn.com/abstract=1450070

-- "Ida M. Tarbell, 86, Dies in Bridgeport" _The New York Times_, January 7, 1944, p.
-17. https://www.nytimes.com
+- "Ida M. Tarbell, 86, Dies in Bridgeport" _The New York Times_, January 7, 1944, 17. https://www.nytimes.com

+- Mihalcea, Rada, and Paul Tarau.
+"Textrank: Bringing order into text."
+In Proceedings of the 2004 conference on empirical methods in natural language processing.
+2004.

-- "Nellie Bly, Journalist, Dies of Pneumonia" _The New York Times_, January 28, 1922, p.
-11. https://www.nytimes.com
+- "Nellie Bly, Journalist, Dies of Pneumonia" _The New York Times_, January 28, 1922, 11. https://www.nytimes.com

 - Salton, G. and M.J.
 McGill, _Introduction to Modern Information Retrieval_.
 New York: McGraw-Hill, 1983.